Furyphoenix8/Aluminum/src/content/a-full-style-test.md

 ---
 layout: post
-title: Aluminum Basic Info and Interesting Facts
+title: Basic Aluminum Information
 image: img/testimg-cover.jpg
-author: Griffin
+author: ghost
 date: 2018-09-30T07:03:47.149Z
-tag: ["Tests"]
+tags:
+  - Tests
 ---

-Below is just about everything you’ll need to style in the theme.
-Check the source code to see the many embedded elements within paragraphs.

----
+The element, aluminum, is a type of metal and is part of the boron family or group in the periodic table.
+Below is some more information on the element.

 ---